HoGentTIN/linux-training-hogent/modules/ipv6/030_ipv6_theory.md

 ## 6to4

-`6to4` is defined in rfc\'s 2893 and 3056 as one possible way to
-transition between ipv4 and ipv6 by creating an ipv6 tunnel.
+`6to4` is defined in rfc's 2893 and 3056 as one possible way to transition between ipv4 and ipv6 by creating an ipv6 tunnel.

 It encodes an ipv4 address in an ipv6 address that starts with `2002`.